Why Password Management Is Important

 There are plenty of easy targets out there.
 Don’t be an easy mark.

 Cyber criminals use sophisticated software to crack passwords.
-If you use the same password for multiple accounts, it’s like leaving your keys on the front porch.
+If you use the same one for multiple accounts, it’s like leaving your keys on the front porch.
 Maybe no one will unlock the front door, empty all of your belongings into the back of your car and drive off. … but I’m guessing you don’t leave your keys on the front porch.
 With passwords, the stakes are higher because your digital front porch is globally accessible.

-Another approach would be if you have a hobby or interest that could generate several unique passwords.
+Another approach would be if you have a hobby or interest that could generate several unique ideas.
 For example, a movie buff might know that Samuel L. Jackson has 165 acting credits.
 Each password could be the name of a film, the year, and a special character.
 Boom.
 Done.